x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 f.
 Analyze results: 1.
 Describe how varying integration method changes accuracy, 2.
 What happens as you increase x value to the accuracy, 3.
 How does varying step size effect accuracy, 4.
-Which method is most accurage and why (what is taken into account in the solution).
+Which method is most accurate and why (what is taken into account in the solution).

 ~~~